 New York’s most iconic building and most people’s first thought when picking an observation deck.
 Everyone wants to go to New York and go to the top of the Empire State Building.
 But is it actually any good?

 Climbing the tower is pretty effortless.
-You enter via the world-famous lobby then after the inevitable queue for tickets and security, you meander through the corridors before the lift Fires you up to the 80th (less than 60 seconds!)
+And has been completely renovated with new exhibits and cool Photo-Ops with King King and the famous Sky-Girders used to build the tower.
+The elevator Fires you up to the 80th Floor in less than 60 seconds!
 The Indoor 80th floor gives incredible views and plenty of displays of information about the towers of New York.
 Finally, you take the lift up the final 6 floors to the outdoor viewing area, where you will be Blown AWAY!
 (Hopefully not literally!)

 Pros: Indoor and outdoor viewing area.
 A wire fence is great for Photography.
 The very high 86th floor.
 Great views of lower Manhattan.